 About epilepsy surgery

-Ten years after epilepsy surgery, 68 percent of Cleveland Clinic patients who have undergone temporal lobe resection (removal of tissue) — the most common type of epilepsy surgery — continue to be seizure free.
-New, increasingly effective surgical strategies are continually being developed which could open up surgical treatment options for more epilepsy patients.
+Ten years after epilepsy surgery, 68 percent of Cleveland Clinic patients who have undergone temporal lobe resection (removal of tissue) — the most common type of epilepsy surgery — continue to be seizure-free.
+New, increasingly effective surgical treatments are continually being developed which could open up surgical treatment options for more epilepsy patients.

 The process to decide whether you are a candidate for surgery involves a thorough medical history and physical examination, including brain wave monitoring and other tests.
 The goal is to identify a specific source of seizures in your brain that can be safely removed without affecting important brain controlled functions.